+Introduction

-Introduction Results Philip Morris International has developed a population health impact model (PHIM) allowing estimation of the reduction in smoking-attributable mortality and years of life saved due to the introduction into a market of a Reduced-Risk Product (RRP).
+Philip Morris International has developed a population health impact model (PHIM) allowing estimation of the reduction in smoking-attributable mortality and years of life saved (YLS) due to the introduction of a Reduced-Risk Product (RRP) into a market.
 The assessment of harm reduction due to the introduction of an RRP is a function of the risk associated with the product for the individual and its prevalence of use in a population.

-Null Scenario Null scenario TTPs have been developed and verified for the U.S. and Japan.
-U.S. TTPs are the same for males and females; Japan TTPs differ per gender due to smoking prevalence differences.
-The overall reduction in tobacco-attributable deaths and years of life saved (YLS) from lung cancer (LC), ischemic heart disease (IHD), stroke, and chronic obstructive pulmonary disease (COPD) was estimated by using the PHIM for men and women in the U.S. and Japan under assumptions of RRP uptake in these markets.
-Various RRP scenarios have been evaluated by varying TTPs according to the expected RRP uptake.
-The results presented here consider an uptake of 17% in the U.S. and 55% in Japan 10 years after introduction of RRP in the market.
-Both scenarios assume around 85% exclusive RRP use and 15% dual use, and an effective dose f=0.1 and 0.3.
-Image: Im Years of Life Mortality Impact Epidemiologic Prevalence Males
+The overall reduction in tobacco-attributable deaths and YLS from lung cancer (LC), ischemic heart disease (IHD), stroke, and chronic obstructive pulmonary disease (COPD) was estimated by using the PHIM for men and women in the U.S. and Japan under assumptions of RRP uptake in these markets.

-\ Reduced-Risk Products ("RRPs") is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continued smoking.
-We have a range of RRPs in various stages of development, scientific assessment and commercialization.
+Reduced-Risk Products ("RRPs") is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continued smoking.
+We have a range of RRPs in various stages of development, scientific assessment, and commercialization.
 Because our RRPs do not burn tobacco, they produce far lower quantities of harmful compounds than found in cigarette smoke.